For people living in Thailand

 Travel Thai is built around 220+ spoken phrases for getting around — you say them with romanization.
 Read Thai is a structured literacy course: you learn to actually read the script.
 Different goals, both useful — some learners do both.

-How is this different from the Scholar or Master tiers?
+How is this different from the Study Thai or All-Access plans?

-Scholar and Master are the full vocabulary experience — thousands of words, spaced repetition, PDF imports.
+Study Thai and All-Access are the full vocabulary experience — thousands of words, spaced repetition, PDF imports.
 Read Thai is alphabet-focused: a structured path to literacy.
-Many people start here to break free of romanization, then move to Scholar for vocabulary depth.
+Many people start here to break free of romanization, then move to Study Thai for vocabulary depth.

 What happens after I finish?

-You'll be able to decode any Thai word from script, tones included.
-From there the natural next step is vocabulary depth — Scholar or Master — or specialised content like Travel Thai.
+You'll be able to read any Thai word from its script, tones included.
+From there the natural next step is vocabulary depth — Study Thai or All-Access — or specialised content like Travel Thai.
 The final stretch also includes an extended reading-practice library.

 Can I do this alongside vocabulary study?